What if I am paid in cash?

 Should I receive a payslip?

 You should always receive a payslip each time you are paid.
+This a legal obligation of your employer.

 Whatever payment method your employer adopts, they must always provide you with a payslip each payday – this shows all your pay, income tax and NIC for the pay period.
 It should also show a PAYE reference and how you will be paid, for example, in cash, by cheque or directly to your bank.

-The payslip can be a paper form or in electronic form, for example a .pdf file.
+The payslip can be a paper form or in electronic form, for example a pdf file.

 There is more information on payslips on GOV.UK.